 World-class sales organisations have a clearly defined sales process to guide them in winning new business.
 This includes developing a clear understanding of the customers’ issues and priorities prior to creating a solution to fit their needs.
 It also includes mechanisms for identifying where the customer is in their buying process.
 Both disciplines are hallmarks for successful management of opportunities.

 - Managing and Deepening Relationships

 World-class sales organisations proactively manage relationships, especially at the senior levels.
 Their salespeople spend more time with key accounts than their equivalents in average sales companies.
 This makes these companies effective at both account retention and driving year on year revenue growth with existing accounts.
 Key account management is central to this.

 The sales team regularly collaborates across departments to manage key accounts.
 They conduct account reviews and documented account plans - which are not so much about the next project as they are about developing strategies to increase sales and wallet share, about strengthening relationships and improving service levels.

 - Managing and Developing Salespeople

 Sales managers in world-class sales organisations have a highly effective process for getting new hires to full productivity.
-As a result, these organizations experience faster ramp up times and increased salesperson productivity.
+As a result, these organisations experience faster ramp up times and increased salesperson productivity.

 - Managing and Driving Implementation

-World-class sales organizations maximize the time that salespeople spend with customers and provide technology tools, strong performance measurement and in-house support to allow them to achieve this.
+World-class sales organisations maximise the time that salespeople spend with customers and provide technology tools, strong performance measurement and in-house support to allow them to achieve this.